finkusuma-dev/jonas-nodejs/natours/readme.md

     Insert tours success, insert count: 9
    ```

 4. Run `npm run server:dev` to start the server.
 Or `npm run start:dev` to also running the typescript compiler.
-Messages will appear in the terminal once the server starts listening and successfully establishes a database connection:
+Messages will appear in the terminal once the server starts listening and successfully establishes the database connection:

       ```shell
         Connect to DB: mongodb://127.0.0.1:27017/natours